Forgettable Federated Linear Learning with Certified Data Unlearning: Introduction

+The rest of the paper is structured as follows.
+Sec.~\ref{preliminary} introduces the foundations of FL, unlearning under quadratic loss, and the notations used throughout the paper.
+Sec.~\ref{method:FFL} presents the complete \ours{} pipeline along with its theoretical properties.
+Sec.~\ref{exp} provides the experimental details, results, and discussions.
+Finally, we include a summary of notations, detailed theoretical analysis, and additional results in the supplementary material.

-\IEEEPARstart{F}{ederated} learning (FL) enables centers to jointly learn a model while keeping data at each center.
-It avoids the centralization of data which is restricted by regulations such as California Consumer Privacy Act~\citep{ccpa}, Health Insurance Portability and Accountability Act~\citep{act1996health}, and General Data Protection Regulation (GDPR) ~\citep{gdpr}, and has gained popularity in various applications.
-The widely used FL methods, such as FedAvg~\citep{mcmahan2017communication}, FedAdam~\citep{reddi2020adaptive}, and others use iterative optimization algorithms to achieve joint model training across centers.
-At each round, each center performs stochastic gradient descent (SGD) for several steps they then communicate their current model weights to a central server for aggregation.
+\else \IEEEPARstart{F}{ederated} Learning (FL) facilitates collaborative model training across geographically dispersed data centers without centralizing private data.
+This approach aligns with privacy regulations such as the \textit{California Consumer Privacy Act}~\citep{ccpa}, the \textit{Health Insurance Portability and Accountability Act}~\citep{act1996health}, and the \textit{General Data Protection Regulation}~\citep{gdpr}.
+The most well-known FL methods, including FedAvg~\citep{mcmahan2017communication}, FedAdam~\citep{reddi2020adaptive}, and similar frameworks, use iterative optimization algorithms to enable concurrent model training among clients.
+In each round, clients perform stochastic gradient descent (SGD) over multiple steps and then send their model weights to server for aggregation.